-As of December 31, 2021, each of the trustees' individual holdings of Company shares exceeded the applicable multiple set forth in the share ownership guidelines.
+As of December 31, 2022, each of the trustees' individual holdings of Company shares exceeded the applicable multiple set forth in the share ownership guidelines, with the exception of Ms. Zeigler, who joined the Board in 2022.

-For additional information on trustee share ownership, see the table of "Principal Shareholders" on page 73.
+For additional information on trustee share ownership, see the table of "Principal Shareholders" on page 79.